 Humber River Health Launches World’s First Clinical Analytic Applications in Hospital Command Centre to Revolutionize the Patient Experience

 Combining AI, Machine Learning and Professional Expertise to Help Deliver Better, Faster and Safer Patient Care

-Toronto, September 26, 2019 – Today Humber River Hospital (HRH) launches the world’s first clinical analytic applications or ‘tiles’ inside of a hospital command centre, in partnership with GE Healthcare Partners (GEHC), to revolutionize the patient experience and bring a new standard of patient-centered quality healthcare to Ontario, and the world.
+Toronto, September 26, 2019 – Today Humber River Health (HRH) launches the world’s first clinical analytic applications or ‘tiles’ inside of a hospital command centre, in partnership with GE Healthcare Partners (GEHC), to revolutionize the patient experience and bring a new standard of patient-centered quality healthcare to Ontario, and the world.

 These new clinical applications or analytic ‘tiles’ are displayed on large-screen monitors in the Hospital’s Command Centre.
 These ‘tiles’ integrate standardized early warning systems, predictive analytics, real-time information from multiple digital systems, and professional expertise to provide an ‘added layer of protection’ for patients with conditions that make them more vulnerable to risks of adverse events, or adverse outcomes.
 Through this process, clinical staff can be alerted to a changing patient’s condition even sooner, so that they can intervene to keep that patient on track and advancing towards becoming healthy.

 Experienced nurses observe alerts on the Command Centre tiles and support front-line clinicians so that doctors, nurses and other clinical staff can intervene earlier and spend more time at the bedside providing optimal care to patients.